Germany announces major cross-party 'climate charter' | DW | 11.09.2020

 Read more: Opinion: A European Green wave may be coming — finally

-The new plan will cross party lines.
+The new plan, which he hopes parliament will approve before next year's autumn elections, will cross party lines.
 Altmaier, a member of Chancellor Angela Merkel's center-right Christian Democrats, wants to approach the other parties in the political center of the Bundestag.

 The German Economics Ministry tweeted information about how German energy usage has become more environmentally friendly in recent years — but has not gone far enough.